15 Things You Should Never Put Down Your Garbage Disposal

-You may have heard that it’s a good idea to drop egg shells into the garbage disposal.
+Can you put eggshells in a garbage disposal?
+Sure.
+But should you?
+No. You may have heard that it’s a good idea to drop egg shells into the garbage disposal.
 The idea is that the shells somehow sharpen the blades mounted on the disposal wall.
 It’s hard to say where this theory got started, but if you stop to think about it, when was the last time you’ve seen anyone sharpening knives and lawnmower blades with a carton of eggs?

 While eggs don’t do much to help your disposal blades, at least the shells themselves don’t do any damage.
 However, the next time you crack an egg, take a close look at the shell.
 You’ll see a thin membrane on the inside of the shell that can (like that thin membrane of an onion) get loose and lodge in the drain or around the impeller (the rotor that throws waste against the wall-mounted blades).

 If you still don’t like the idea of tossing egg shells in the trash, you’ll be happy to hear they can be used in your garden.

 Okay, speaking of trash, it’s worth saying this officially: We know it’s called a “garbage” disposal.
 That doesn’t mean that you should put all your garbage in it.
 Talk to a plumber or handyman, and you’d be shocked by how many times they need to dig out paper towels, bags, candy wrappers and banana peels that definitely don’t belong in the disposal.